Get Answers to Common Questions About Medicare

 You have questions, UnitedHealthcare is here to help.
-Just click on a topic in the blue bars below to see the questions and answers.
-Click the blue bar again to close the topic.
+Just click the arrow to the right of each topic below to see the questions and answers.
+Click the arrow again to close the topic.

 What is Original Medicare?

 Original Medicare consists of Medicare Part A (hospital coverage) and Medicare Part B (medical coverage).
 It's a federal health insurance program for individuals 65 or older; under 65 who have a qualifying disability; and of any age with a diagnosis of End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS, also called Lou Gehrig's disease).

 Original Medicare Part A is hospital coverage.
 It helps pay for hospital stays and inpatient care in hospitals.